6 homicides in 5 days: Fresno’s fatal parking lot stabbing adds to deadly total

-FRESNO, California (KGPE) – For the fifth day in a row, the Fresno Police Department was called to a homicide.
+FRESNO, California (KSEE) – For the fifth day in a row, the Fresno Police Department was called to a homicide.

 The latest incident was Wednesday morning when a fatal stabbing in the parking lot of Family Express Food & Liquor on Fresno and B street.
 The victim is believed to be a Hispanic or Black male adult in his 60s who was stabbed by a 40-year-old Black male adult suspect.